 Meaning of expertise

 To me it’s someone who is ahead of the market and knows where it’s going.
 You can’t say you’re an expert without knowing what is going to happen before it does.
 That means you need to have relationships with the right people – that small percentage of key decision makers.
-You need to immerse yourself in the market and get to know about new office launches, legislative changes, peaks and troughs etc.Posted over 3 years ago
+You need to immerse yourself in the market and get to know about new office launches, legislative changes, peaks and troughs etc.Posted about 4 years ago